vibdev/canvas-kit/modules/canvas-kit-react-skeleton/README.md

 #### `lineCount: number`

-> The number of lines the skeletonText will display.
+> The number of "lines" that it will display.
+If there's more than one line, then the last line will
+> have a width of `60%`

 ### Optional